 Google added more features to Forms over time, then finally turned it into its own standalone app in early 2016.
 Today you can make and manage forms at docs.google.com/forms, with templates and quick access to all your forms in one place.

 Google Forms is now a full-featured forms tool that comes free with your Google account.
-You can add standard question types, drag-and-drop questions in the order you like, customize the form with simple photo or color themes, and gather responses in Forms or save them to a Google Sheets spreadsheet.
+You can add standard question types, drag and drop questions into the order you want, customize the form with simple photos or color themes, and gather responses in Forms or save them to a Google Sheets spreadsheet.